 I immediately initiated my standard “I found a shrew!” alarm call barking, and began an excavation.
-Mom turned over some rocks.
+Ghostwriter turned over some rocks.
 We saw the shrew and I caught it.
 But, as you know, shrews taste terrible, so I gave it a shake and sent it flying.
 It promptly ran into the chives.

 As you know, chives are quite pungent, which overloads my sense of smell long enough to throw me off the trail.
 (They don’t call themselves the Sneaky Shrew Squad for nothing!)
 I’m going to ask Dad to run the mower over those darn chives!
 Grrrr!

-Mom made a comment about my shrew hunting technique.
+Ghostwriter made a comment about my shrew hunting technique.
 I must have heard it wrong, but it sounded like, "look at that path of destruction!"
 Well, someone has to keep with the rabble!